Frequently Asked Questions

 International students who previously attended the University of Utah and formally filed for a Leave of Absence through the International Student & Scholar Services should contact that office directly for information regarding their return.

 If a student left the University of Utah on academic probation or suspension, they must satisfy the terms of their agreement before returning.
-Students should contact University College to obtain a release from their probation or suspension before the Office of Admissions can review their application for readmission.
+Students should contact the Academic Advising Center to obtain a release from their probation or suspension before the Office of Admissions can review their application for readmission.